 Physician Assistant Studies

-Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
-The approximate date for the next validation review of the program by the ARC-PA will be March 2027.
+Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the standards.
+The approximate date for the next validation review of the program by the ARC-PA will be January 2027.
 The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.

-The mission of the Rocky Mountain College Master of Physician Assistant Studies Program (MPAS) is to educate primary care providers who embody a combination of academic talents of evidence-based medicine, clinical skills, and professionalism.
+The mission of the Rocky Mountain college Master of Physician Assistant Studies Program (MPAS) is to educate primary care providers who embody a combination of academic talents of evidence-based medicine, clinical skills, and professionalism while providing compassionate health care services, particularly to those in rural and underserved areas of this region.
 Our graduates distinguish themselves through an emphasis on patient safety and quality improvement.

 For additional information, visit www.rocky.edu/pa.